Skip to content

 So while I agree that today's actually-existing Bluesky and ATmosphere are still largely centralized in some important ways, and that the combination of AT's architecture and Bluesky's initial dominance could well lead to de-facto centralization, my perspective is that focusing only on that ignores the ways that they already are meaningfully decentralized.

 Your mileage may vary of course.
+"Decentralization" means different things to different people, and as Tolulope Oshinowo et al point out in Seeing the Politics of Decentralized Social Media Protocols, different protocols interpret "decentralization" in different ways.
 As the links in the Appendix highlight, people who are focusing on the (very real) concentration of power in the ATmosphere today, or the potentially-centralizing architecture of AT, find it more useful to describe Bluesky as centralized.

 Blacksky has been erased from discussions of Bluesky's decentralization